ewjay/fapiwiki/FAPI_Meeting_Notes_2021-06-16_Atlantic.rst

 Australia (Mike L.)
 ----------------------
-* Coordinating follow up call with CDR.
+* Coordinating follow up call with CDR including Ron Deacon.
+* A lot of TPP are also data providers and are not following good security practices in how to integrate with third parties.
 * RP security issues.
 They should also comply to FAPI.
-* Some RPs are very lax in security, e.g., Cross Browser Payment Initiation Attack.
+* Some RPs are very lax in security, e.g., Many TPPs in UK are susceptible to Cross Browser Payment Initiation Attack.
+* It’s more of a regulator issue.
+* Standards may not be the problem but TPPs lack of conformance and adherence to standards are.
+* OB’s arrangement defined by the CMA order, can give mandates to the 9 biggest banks.
+For everyone else, it can only provide best practice guidelines, etc.
+* New CMA consultation regarding the future of OBIE, expect decision within next week or two
+* Could ask banks to take responsibility and plug the hole.
+* Dave and Fiona to arrange discussion within  TDA

 Brazil (Mike L.)
 ------------------------